momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

-# 'R Ready to Map Unit 3: Using Interactive Documents
+# R Ready to Map Unit 3: Using Interactive Documents

 ## Unit Learning Objectives
 - To have a basic understanding RMarkdown framework